-There’re many health benefits of oolong that we can experience if we start to drink it:
+There’re many health benefits of oolong tea that we can experience if we start to drink it:

-1. Benefits of Oolong Tea number 1: Boosts your metabolism, causing weight loss.
+1. Benefit of Oolong Tea in Boosting your metabolism, causing weight loss.

-2. Benefits of Oolong Tea number 2: Lowers cholesterol
+2. Benefit of Oolong Tea in Lowering cholesterol

 Oolong is known to reduce cholesterol levels and promote heart health.
-Because oolong tea is semi-oxidized, it produces a perfectly sized polyphenol molecule that is able to activate the enzyme lipase, which is known to dissolve body fat.
+Because oolong tea is semi-oxidized, it produces a perfectly sized polyphenol molecule that can activate the enzyme lipase, known to dissolve body fat.

-3. Benefits of Oolong Tea number 3: Increases mental alertness
+3. Benefit of Oolong Tea in Increasing mental alertness

-This healing hot cuppa is known to revitalize your mental alertness and performance, naturally, because it contains caffeine.
+This healing hot cuppa naturally revitalizes your mental alertness and performance because it contains caffeine.
 Be careful if you are sensitive to caffeine and limit your consumption to one lightly steeped cup a day, or indulge a few times a week.

-4. Benefits of Oolong Tea number 4: Aids digestion
+4. Benefit of Oolong Tea in Aids digestion

 Oolong can help aid digestion for those not sensitive to caffeine.
 The tea alkalizes the digestive tract, reducing inflammation in those with acid reflux and ulcer problems.
 Because it is mildly antiseptic, oolong tea can clear bad bacteria from your belly.
 Its calm, smooth flavor can soothe the stomach when consumed hot.

-5. Benefits of Oolong Tea number 5: Promotes healthy hair
+5. Benefit of Oolong Tea in Promoting healthy hair

 Due to its high level of antioxidants, oolong tea can prevent hair loss if you make a tea rinse out of the leaves.
 Not only that, but your hair will be thicker and shinier.
 Oolong softens and adds lustre to your hair.

 Eczema often occurs in conjunction with allergies or sensitivities.
-Oolong tea is able to suppress those allergic reactions because it combats free radicals, which is a healing property of an antioxidant.
+Oolong tea can suppress those allergic reactions because it combats free radicals, a healing property of an antioxidant.
 Also, the antioxidants found in oolong are essential for vibrant, youthful skin.
-Drinking oolong can greatly slow down the aging process, so it’s a great anti-aging tool.
+Drinking oolong can greatly slow aging, so it’s a great anti-aging tool.

-7. Benefits of Oolong Tea number 7: tabilizes blood sugar
+7. Benefit of Oolong Tea in Stabilizing blood sugar

 When you have type 2 diabetes, your blood glucose levels are elevated.
-Studies have shown that those suffering from diabetes could benefit from drinking oolong which, in studies, has decreased blood glucose to a healthy level.
-The antioxidants in oolong, which comes from polyphenols, does wonders for metabolizing sugar.
+Studies have shown that those suffering from diabetes could benefit from drinking oolong, which, in studies, has decreased blood glucose to a healthy level.
+The oolong’s antioxidants, which come from polyphenols, do wonders for metabolizing sugar.

-8. Benefits of Oolong Tea number 8: Prevents tooth decay
+8. Benefit of Oolong Tea in Preventing tooth decay

 Both oolong and green tea protect teeth from acid produced by certain bacteria.
-The production of acid and the growth of bacteria are both inhibited by oolong tea, which means it is effective in preventing tooth decay and build-up plaque.
+The production of acid and the growth of bacteria are inhibited by oolong tea, which means it effectively prevents tooth decay and plaque build-up.